 It was during my return trip to my grandmother's in California that another interesting aspect to my young life unfolded.
 When my uncle was verbally addressing my return to California from Pennsylvania, saying he 'didn't remember how long it took,' he was referring to the stretch of time that elapsed between my actual arrival in Pennsylvania and when I left, my uncle not knowing when or how I really ended up there.
 Afterwards, because of a known event, one could have been able extrapolate almost down to the minute, the exact day, date, and time I left, thus then, approximating a near exact time I showed up to stay with my grandmother on my mother's side, except for that too the specifics got smeared.

 The event?
 Sometime near the very last day of June or so 1944, I was put on a passenger train somewhere in Pennsylvania headed toward Chicago, traveling with who I do not know.
 If it was or was not the couple who took me to India has never been confirmed.
 In Chicago I boarded the Number 19 Santa Fe Chief westbound to Los Angeles.
-Toward midnight of July 3, 1944, not long after leaving Winslow, Arizona, on a high speed downhill run and behind schedule, the Chief's locomotive, a powerful Baldwin built 4-8-4 Northern with 80 inch drive wheels and clocking out at over 90 miles per hour, hit a marked 55 mph speed limit curve, with the locomotive derailing and sliding in the dirt on it's side off the tracks for well over 500 feet before coming to a stop.
+Toward midnight of July 3, 1944, between Flagstaff, Arizona and Williams, on a high speed downhill run and behind schedule, the Chief's locomotive, a powerful Baldwin built 4-8-4 Northern with 80 inch drive wheels and clocking out at over 90 miles per hour, hit a marked 55 mph speed limit curve, with the locomotive derailing and sliding in the dirt on it's side off the tracks for well over 500 feet before coming to a stop.
 The rest of the 14 car train ended up in various stages of derailment and wreckage on and off the track, some cars remaining upright with two actually staying on the tracks undamaged.
 The fireman and three passengers were killed.
 113 passengers along with 13 train employees injured, among them the severely injured engineer.

 WRECK OF THE NUMBER 19 SANTA FE CHIEF JULY 3, 1944.

-Although I was unhurt, the person or people I was traveling with was among the injured and taken, with me along with them, to either Winslow or Flagstaff.
+Although I was unhurt, the person or people I was traveling with was among the injured and taken, with me along with them, to either Williams or Flagstaff.
 Because of the nature of their injuries, whoever I was traveling with was held-up under doctors care for several days, leaving me without direct adult supervision.
 My grandmother, who had been contacted by the railroad, called my uncle in Santa Fe.
 He inturn contacted a nearby tribal spiritual elder to oversee me until someone was with was able to get me to my grandmother's.(see)